Multivalence/Mee6_dashutility-Windows/README.md

 # mee6_bulk_badwords
 Adds and Removes bad words in Bulk.
-Designed only for Mee6
+Designed only for Mee6.
+BULK REMOVE COMING SOON!